kushalkolar/MESmerize/README.md

 ## Acknowledgements

-I'd like to thank the [pyqtgraph](https://github.com/pyqtgraph/pyqtgraph) developers for creating such an expansive library, which we built upon to create many of the interactive elements of Mesmerize.
-The [CaImAn](https://github.com/flatironinstitute/CaImAn) developers have created a very robust library for pre-processing and signal extraction of calcium imaging data, which Mesmerize is able to interface with.
-Simon Daste provided sample data and assistance which allowed for creation of the Suite2p importer module.
-Jordi Zwiggelaar created the Mesmerize logo & banner.
+- [pyqtgraph](https://github.com/pyqtgraph/pyqtgraph) developers for creating such an expansive library, which we built upon to create many of the interactive elements of Mesmerize.
+- [CaImAn](https://github.com/flatironinstitute/CaImAn) developers have created a very robust library for pre-processing and signal extraction of calcium imaging data, which Mesmerize is able to interface with.
+- Simon Daste provided sample data and assistance which allowed for creation of the Suite2p importer module.
+- Jordi Zwiggelaar created the Mesmerize logo & banner.